EMS Client API Reference

 - Request log retention: Requests are retained for the current session only

-- Order listing: GET /orders returns orders from the current session
+GET /ordersreturns orders from the current session

 Orders created in one session may remain active across session boundaries (e.g., GTC orders), but administrative data (request log, Idempotency-Key cache) resets at 00:00 UTC.